TommasoBelluzzo/PyDTMC/README.md

  ERGODIC:      NO
 ```

-Static values of a `MarkovChain` instance can be retrieved through its properties:
+Static values of `MarkovChain` instances can be retrieved through their properties:

 ```console
 >>> print(mc.recurrent_states)